wvchallenges/se-challenge-expenses/README.md

 1. [http://localhost:8080/se-challenge/UploadFileAngular](http://localhost:8080/se-challenge/UploadFileAngular) for the AngularJS version
 2. [http://localhost:8080/se-challenge/UploadFile](http://localhost:8080/se-challenge/UploadFile) for the Spring MVC + jQuery version

+Note: the app was tested on the latest versions of Chrome and Firefox, and on IE11.

 The imported data is saved in a memory database (H2), so you can spare installing yet another DBMS on your computer.
 Additionally, Spring Boot has a beautiful integration with H2 that made things a lot easier to me.
 The downside is that the data is lost after the server is no longer running, but I believe this is not a problem.

 # Reading the source code